American Airlines and US Airways will merge and give birth to the largest airline

 Following the merger, the new American Airlines will remain in the Oneworld alliance, being a founding member.
 Under these circumstances, the US Airways operator will exit Star Alliance, where it has not been taken into account anyway.
 This would bring an important balance among alliances across the United States.
 SkyTeam with Delta Airlines will have 30% of the market, Star Alliance with United will have 36%, and Oneworld with American Airlines will reach 34% of the market.
 Before the merger of the two operators, Star has a share of 44% and not 45 as in the chart.

-Thus, there are very high chances that we can fly to the United States at decent prices and we will have the opportunity to choose our alliance right from Bucharest.
-Czech Airlines, Aeroflot, Alitalia, Air France-KLM and TAROM are on SkyTeam, British Airways and Air Berlin are on Oneworld, and TAP Potugal, Turkish Airlines, Lufthansa and the subsidiaries of SWISS and Austrian Airlines are in Star Alliance.
+Thus, there are great chances to be able to fly to the United States at decent prices and we will have the opportunity to choose our alliance right from Bucharest.
+Czech Airlines, Aeroflot, Alitalia, Air France-KLM and TAROM are in SkyTeam, British Airways and Air Berlin are in Oneworld, and TAP Potugal, Turkish Airlines, Lufthansa and its subsidiaries SWISS and Austrian Airlines are in Star Alliance.
 High competition means more advantages for passengers.